 The New Markets Tax Credit is a shallow “place-based,” gap financing tool designed to revitalize low-income communities.
 NMTC delivers capital to narrowly defined geographic locations: underserved census tracts that meet mandated criteria of economic distress.
-The NMTC was first authorized by Congress in 2000 and since that time the Credit has leveraged $75 billion in total project financing and created in hundreds of thousands of jobs in some of poorest rural and urban communities in America.

 To deliver capital to these underserved “new markets,” the NMTC authorizing statute created a new category of investment intermediary, Community Development Entities (CDEs).
 A CDE is typically a non-profit loan fund, community development organization or private financial institution.
 To gain certification as a CDE the entity must be a domestic corporation, have a demonstrated mission of serving or providing capital to low-income communities or people, and maintain accountability to residents of low-income communities through representation on a governing or advisory board to the CDE.
 CDEs must be certified by the Community Development Financial Institutions (CDFI) Fund of Treasury, the administering agency for the NMTC.